 Teachers have a statutory power to discipline pupils for misbehaving outside the school premises (Section 89(5) of the Education and Inspections Act 2006) "to such extent as is reasonable".
-Sanctions in this behaviour policy may be applied to all non-criminal bad behaviour and bullying anywhere off the school premises and which is witnessed by a member of staff or is reported to the school.
-Teachers may discipline a pupil for:

-any misbehaviour when the child is:
+Sanctions in this behaviour policy may be applied to all non-criminal inappropriate behaviour and bullying anywhere off the school premises and which is witnessed by a member of staff or is reported to the school.
+Teachers may apply a behaviour sanction for any misbehaviour when the child is: